moss-l/bhs-js-testing/README.md

 ## Key keyboard and menu shortcuts

-- Right click in code context menu -> Format Document: reformats code to be properly indented.
-Also on Shift-Option-f (⇧⌥F)
+- In code files, at the top right there's a small icon, a black square with horizontal white lines.
+Click it to automatically reformat your code.
+It adjusts indentation and other spacing issues.
+If after clicking it your code looks weirdly indented it's likely because have a missing or extra curly brace.
+You can also invoke auto format with ⇧⌥F. Keeping your code well-formatted will make it much easier to understand its structure.
-- Control-a to move to beginning of line
+- Control-a to move to beginning of line.
-- Control-e to move to end of line
+- Control-e to move to end of line.
 - ⌘-] to indent current line; ⌘-[ to deindent.
 (TAB also indents if the cursor is at the beginning of the line and Shift-TAB deindents anywhere in the line, the same as ⌘-[.)
 - ⌘-/ to comment or uncomment selected lines.
 (Affects all lines that have any part selected so you don't need to worry about selecting all of the first and last lines.)
 - ⌘-z to undo.